taupiqueur/chrome-shortcuts/docs/manual.md

 ## Usage

 `Alt+Space` (`Ctrl+Space` on Windows) is the main keyboard shortcut.
 Use it to open the extension’s popup—aka “Vim” mode.
 Press `Escape` to cancel.

+The keyboard shortcuts are fully customizable.

 ### Configure keyboard shortcuts

-Navigate to `chrome://extensions/shortcuts` to configure keyboard shortcuts.
+Navigate to `chrome://extensions/shortcuts` to configure global keyboard shortcuts.

 You can for example bind `Ctrl+Y` to open a new tab to the right, `Ctrl+B` to duplicate the current tab, or change the default shortcut—to open the popup—to `Alt+J`.